 For those using an integrated Intel HD graphics card, open Intel HD Graphics Control Panel.
 Navigate to Display, then General Settings.

 Under “Scaling,” select “Maintain Display Scaling” or “Maintain Aspect Ratio” and see if it resolves the issue of the screen being smaller or larger than the monitor.
-Experiment with other scaling settings if these two options don’t solve the problem.
+Try to experiment with other scaling settings if these two options don’t really solve the problem.

 Fix 2 – Configure monitor on-screen settings

 Monitors or TVs may also have on-screen settings that affect image fit.
-These settings can be accessed by using the physical menu buttons on your monitor.
+You can access these settings using the physical menu buttons on your monitor.

 Look for settings like “Image size,” “Screen adjustment,” or “Picture size,” and adjust them to fix overscan or underscan issues.

-Optionally, you can try resetting your monitor to its factory default settings.
-Note down any previous adjustments, such as brightness, contrast, or gamma, before resetting so that you can restore them after the reset.
+Optionally, you can try to reset your monitor to its factory default settings.
+Note down any previous adjustments, such as brightness, contrast, or gamma, before resetting so that you can reconfigure them after the reset.

 Fix 3 – Change resolution to fit your monitor’s aspect ratio

-You can quickly change the screen resolution in Windows 10/11 by right-clicking on your desktop, selecting “Display Settings,” and then choosing a resolution from the “Display resolution” drop-down menu.
+You can quickly change the screen resolution in Windows 10 or 11 by right-clicking on your desktop, selecting “Display Settings,” and then choosing a resolution from the “Display resolution” drop-down menu.

 Fix 4 – Change the scaling mode

 Changing the scaling mode may also resolve underscan or overscan issues with your monitor.
 These settings can vary depending on the graphics driver software.
 Below is an example of the scaling mode settings in Nvidia Control Panel.
-If you have a different graphics card, look for similar settings in the corresponding graphics driver application.
+If you have a different graphics card, look for similar settings in the your graphics driver companion app.

 In Nvidia Control Panel, navigate to Display > Adjust desktop size and position > Scaling.